This site requires a more recent version of Adobe Flash Player to function properly.

 Focus on Value Added Services

 Akamai's value proposition has evolved beyond being the fastest content delivery network.
-As competitors grow increasingly capable of fast content delivery at similar prices, Akamai has positioned itself as a full services provider--touting its ability to offer multiple value-added services, such as the delivery of targeted advertising and cloud-based services for its customers.
-Value-added services now account for more than 50% of Akamai's overall revenues and have higher gross margins compared to basic content delivery.
+As competitors grow increasingly capable of fast content delivery at similar prices, Akamai has positioned itself as a full services provider -- touting its ability to offer multiple value-added services, such as the delivery of targeted advertising and cloud-based services, for its customers.
+Value-added services now account for around 50% of Akamai's overall revenues, and have higher gross margins compared to basic content delivery.

 Its acquisition of Prolexic Technologies has helped it bolster its security solutions portfolio and reduce competition in this area.
 Such acquisitions will help Akamai protect its margins as competition intensifies in its core content delivery business.

 Media Content Rising - Margin Pressure

-Media content is rising at a significant pace as more amount of video moves online and video quality increases (for example HD video).
-Some of the services that are stimulating this trend are Netflix, Hulu and Youtube.
+Media content is rising at a significant pace as a greater amount of video moves online and video quality increases (for example HD video).
+Some of the services that are stimulating this trend are Netflix, Hulu, and Youtube.
 Although growing media demand is an opportunity, it is also a source of gross margin pressure, since one of Akamai's largest costs is the cost of bandwidth to deliver data.
 Akamai passes on some of these costs to customers in the form of a bandwidth usage-based pricing structure; however, Akamai's pricing will be under pressure from volume discounts and competition from other content delivery networks.